wintercms/docs/cms/mediamanager.md

 `videoExtensions` | file extensions corresponding to the Video document type.
 The default value is `['mp4', 'avi', 'mov', 'mpg']`.
 `audioExtensions` | file extensions corresponding to the Audio document type.
 The default value is `['mp3', 'wav', 'wma', 'm4a']`.

+### Allowing more specific file extensions

+By default, the Media Manager only allows a limited set of file extensions.
+You can extend this list by adding a `fileDefinitions` config in `config/cms.php` file.
+See [Allowed file types](../setup/configuration#allowed-file-types) for more information.

 ## Events

 The Media Manager provides a few [events](../events/introduction) that you can listen for in order to improve extensibility.